How to Contest a Will After Probate in California

 Sometimes, a will is submitted for probate, only for a newer one to be found later.
 In California, the most recently executed valid will is the one that stands.
 If you discover a more recent will after an older one has already been presented to the court, you have grounds to contest the older document.
 The newer will must still meet all the legal requirements for validity, including proper signatures and witnessing.
 The discovery of a later will that reflects the testator’s most current intentions can completely invalidate a previous version and change the entire distribution of the estate.

-Who Can Legally Contest a Will?
+Who Has the Legal Right to Contest a Will?

 Not just anyone can show up to court and challenge a will.
 To do so, you must have what’s called “legal standing.”
 In simple terms, this means you need to have a direct, personal, and financial stake in the outcome.
 The court wants to see that you would actually gain something financially if the will were proven invalid.
 Being unhappy with what you received or feeling that the will is unfair isn’t enough to give you the right to contest it.